-The Head of Senior School/Executive Head will decide on the seriousness of any tobacco, alcohol or drug-related incident and whether it can be managed internally by the school or if the police should be informed or consulted, and if the name of the pupil should be withheld or divulged.
+The Head will decide on the seriousness of any tobacco, alcohol or drug-related incident and whether it can be managed internally by the school or if the police should be informed or consulted, and if the name of the pupil should be withheld or divulged.
 The school has no legal obligation to report the incident.
 However, the school has a good relationship with the police and could discuss the case with them and would contact the police should any illegal drugs need disposal.